What are you looking for?

 Time path

-The next call for DNLF nominations is for the academic year 2025/26 and opens 15 January 2024.
-The submission deadline is 15 April 2024 noon CEST.
+The call for DNLF nominations for the academic year 2026 – 2027 opens on 15 January 2025.
+The submission deadline is 17 March 2025, 12.00 PM (noon), CET.

-DNLF Fellowship Eligibilty and Regulations
+DNLF Fellowship Eligibility and Regulations

 The Distinguished NIAS Lorentz Fellow will become a member of the fellows community at NIAS.
 This means that the following NIAS criteria and regulations apply:

-• At least 3 years post Ph.D. research experience on the date of submission deadline;
+• At least 3 years post PhD research experience on the date of submission deadline.

-• The nomination must be completed correctly and contain all the requested information and required documentation;
+• The nomination must be completed correctly and contain all the requested information and required documentation.

-• On the date the application is submitted, the applicant must have a valid employment contract (permanent, temporary or zero-hours contract) with a university or research institute, or must be registered for tax purposes as a self-employed, independent researcher (in Dutch ZZP).
+• On the date the application is submitted, the applicant must have a valid employment contract (permanent, temporary or zero-hours contract) with a university or research institute, or must be registered for tax purposes as a self-employed, independent researcher (in Dutch: ZZP).
 The same requirement holds for the duration of the planned fellowship period.
-Applicants with a zero-hours contract are not eligible for a stipend or teaching replacement;
+Applicants with a zero-hours contract are not eligible for a stipend or teaching replacement.

-• The applicant may not resubmit a project proposal that was previously rejected by NIAS;
+• The applicant may not resubmit a project proposal that was previously rejected by NIAS.

-• Applicants/nominees can only submit an application/nomination for one type of fellowship per academic year (i.e. either a NIAS Individual Fellowship, a supported individual fellowship, a NIAS theme-group fellowship, or a supported theme-group fellowship);
+• Applicants/nominees can only submit an application/nomination for one type of fellowship per academic year (i.e. either a NIAS Individual Fellowship, a supported individual fellowship, a NIAS theme-group fellowship, or a supported theme-group fellowship).

 • An applicant who previously held a NIAS fellowship may only apply for a Fellowship if there are at least 10 years between the application date of the previous fellowship and the current application date (exceptions are made for fellows who held a fellowship during the Covid-19 pandemic).